securisec/cliam/README.md

 **It is highly recommond that command completions are set as most of the `enumerate` options have to be specific.** To generate completions, use `cliam completion [shell]` and set according to your shells completion directory.

 ```
-❯❯ cliam --help
-Cloud Enumerate is a tool to enumerate cloud credentials for their permissions.

 Usage:
   cliam [command]

 Available Commands:
   aws         Enumerate AWS credentials for their permissions.
+  azure       Enumerate Azure credentials for their permissions.
   completion  Generate the autocompletion script for the specified shell
+  firebase    Enumerate Firebase permissions.
   gcp         Enumerate GCP service accounts for their permissions.
   help        Help about any command
+  version     Show version and build info

 Flags:
   -h, --help                  help for cliam

-Additional help topics:
-  cliam azure      Enumerate Azure credentials for their permissions.

-Use "cliam [command] --help" for more information about a command.
+      --max-threads int       Maximum number of threads to use. (default 5)
+      --request-timeout int   Timeout for each request in seconds. (default 5)
+      --save-output           Save output to file on success
+  -v, --verbose               Enable verbose output.
 ```

 ### AWS